ArweaveTeam/arweave-standards/wallet-extension/README.md

 ### Wallet Switch Event

-If the extension provides multi-wallet support (the user is able to add more than 1 keyfiles to the extension), the wallet extension should always fire a custom event (`walletSwitch`), with the new address associated to the active keyfile as a parameter.
+If the extension provides multi-wallet support (the user is able to add more than 1 keyfile to the extension), the wallet extension should always fire a custom event (`walletSwitch`), with the new address associated to the active keyfile as a parameter.
 The extension can choose to only fire the event if the app has the permissions `ACCESS_ADDRESS` or `ACCESS_ALL_ADDRESSES`.

 The event can be fired at the injected script: